 Energy Star is an energy and water benchmarking program for existing buildings led by the United States Environmental Protection Agency that provides a snapshot of a building's energy performance.
 Annually, buildings receive an Energy Star score between one and 100 based on energy performance in comparison with buildings nationwide with similar construction and size.

-In 2018, Lincoln Plaza continued to surpass the mandated Energy Star score of 75: LPEW (94) and LPN (87).
-These scores place Lincoln Plaza in the 94th (LPEW) and 87th (LPN) national percentile for the second consecutive year.
+In 2019, Lincoln Plaza continued to exceed the mandated Energy Star score of 75: LPEW scored 87 and LPN scored 77.

 Electric Vehicles (EVs) and Charging Stations

-We have 33 light-duty fleet including: One pure EV and five hybrids, with plans to replace more internal combustion engine vehicles with hybrids as they age.
+We have 33 light-duty fleet including: One pure EV and six hybrids, with plans to replace more internal combustion engine vehicles with hybrids and plug-in hybrids as they age.

-We offer Level 1 and Level 2 EV charging stations.
+The Lincoln Plaza garages offer Level 1 and Level 2 EV charging stations.
 Providing charging stations and having light-duty EVs in our fleet also helps to reduce GHG emissions.
-In 2018, we installed five Level 2 charging stations adding to the current 13 for a total of 18.
-There are 48 Level 1 stations budgeted for fiscal year 2019-20 to add to the current four for a total of 52.
+In 2019, we completed the installation of all Level 1 and Level 2 charging stations and now have a total of 70 EV charging stations, including five compliant with the Americans with Disabilities Act.

 Bike Share Program

-The CalPERS Bike Share Program support alternate transportation and encourages a healthy lifestyle by offering eight bicycles at no charge for team members to use for personal and business trips during work hours.
+Our Bike Share Program supports alternate transportation and encourages a healthy lifestyle by offering eight bicycles at no charge for team members to use for personal and business trips during work hours.
 Established in 2012 through a partnership between our Sustainable Operations and Wellness programs, it continues to be frequently utilized by team members.

-The Sustainability Committee, formerly Green Club, launched in September 2012 and is comprised of volunteer team members.
+The Sustainability Committee, formerly Green Club, launched in September 2012 and is comprised of volunteer team members from all levels of the organization.
 The Committee meets quarterly to increase sustainability awareness by educating and engaging team members.